With the unprecedented growth in viewership, YouTube is now seeking ways to boost its ad inventory.

-Once set up, you will now have the option to create Custom Audiences comprised of people who took the respective Custom action.
+Once set up, you will now have the option to create Custom Audiences populated with people who took the desired Custom action.
 Just keep in mind that you’ll need to start with a Standard event first to be able to switch to Custom events later on.

-And now comes remarketing!
-Retarget your prospects again and again before they make the right decision. 😉
+And now…comes remarketing!
+Retarget your prospects time and time again before they make the right decision. 😉

 We’re on a data-driven streak this month!